 This innovative group is open to Renal Trainees or Consultants with an interest in developing clinical research.
-We want to help you develop your research ideas from inception to completion; you will have support on key factors crucial for success, including study design, research governance, and analytical skills.
-You will have unique access to a network of experienced scientists who want to share their knowledge and experience.
-As a group we anticipate successful development of collaborative high impact multi-center research.
+The aim is to help develop research ideas from inception to completion, providing support on key factors crucial for success, including study design, research governance, and analytical skills.
 To find out more please contact firstname.lastname@example.org

 The project aims is to create a new genomic medicine service for the NHS and to enable new research.
 The project will sequence 100,000 genomes from ~70,000 people (NHS patients with rare diseases and their families and also patients with cancer).
 Globally it is the largest national sequencing project of its kind.
 The Renal Genomics England Clinical Interpretation Partnership (GeCIP) continually analyses data from the project.
 Researchers are grouped into domains covering particular diseases or topics.
 The Renal GeCIP Domain is led by Dr Daniel Gale with Dr Ania Koziell as the NHS GMC representative.
 The groups will focus on interpreting the data to improve clinical care and will also undertake research.